The eRanger Ambulance transports patients to and from healthcare centers.

 Price charged to patients varies largely by region and NGO using product.

 eRanger Ambulances are manufactured on-demand at the eRanger Production Company in South Africa. eRanger claims that each unit is constructed using jigs and appropriate manufacturing techniques to ensure they are finished to the same high standard.
 They source appropriate motorcycles, perform modifications, and manufacture all cycle equipment.
-Interview with representative
+Interview with manufacturer

 Clinics and hospitals can procure the eRanger Ambulance directly from eRanger or via NGO programs by calling or emailing and expressing interest in a collaboration. eRanger will provide a quote based on requirements.
 Interview with representative